cnruby/gradle_kotlin/README.md

 Unit 204: Hello @Value!
 <h1>Unit 204: Hello @Value!</h1>

-- Hot to Understand An Annotation @Value for function
+- How to Understand An Annotation @Value for function
-- Hot to Understand An Annotation @Value for class
+- How to Understand An Annotation @Value for class
-- Hot to Understand An Annotation @Value for project
+- How to Understand An Annotation @Value for project

 ---